Ex-Madoff employee's court hearing canceled due to illness

-NEW YORK (Reuters) - A plea hearing in federal court for one of Ponzi scheme operator Bernard Madoff’s longest-serving employees was canceled on Thursday because he has been admitted to the hospital, the man’s lawyer said.
+NEW YORK, Sept 13 (Reuters) - A plea hearing in federal court for one of Ponzi scheme operator Bernard Madoff’s longest-serving employees was canceled on Thursday because he has been admitted to the hospital, the man’s lawyer said.

 Irwin Lipkin, 74, a former controller of Bernard L. Madoff Investment Securities LLC, had been scheduled to plead guilty to charges of conspiracy to commit securities fraud and falsifying documents, prosecutors said in court documents this week.